-Answer: In high humidity conditions, Dometic recommends you operate your AC (manual mode) on the high fan setting and all vents should be open to have maximum air flow over the coils; this helps reduce icing.
+Answer: In high humidity conditions, the manufacturer recommends you operate your AC on the high fan setting and all vents should be open to have maximum air flow over the coils; this helps reduce icing.
 Also, dirty AC filters can restrict air flow and cause the AC to ice up.